Taconic Offices – US Green Building Project

 Why was the project a success?

 The building’s electrical system is supported by the renewable energy technology of a grid-tied photovoltaic array that produces approximately 7 kilowatts of three-phase power at 208 volts.
-The double-sided panels collect direct light and reflected light from the white roofing material to increase efficiency and output.
+The double-sided panels collect direct light and reflect light from the white roofing material to increase efficiency and output.

 NYSOPRHP is realizing energy performance savings of more than 30% over typical energy efficiency building standards.
 Other tangible benefits include improved employee satisfaction and health, community education opportunities, and historic preservation of the former school.